emeloibmco/chatbot-facebook/README.md

   3. Copy the Workspace ID.

-### VI - Set your environmental variables in Bluemix
+### VI - Set your environmental variables in IBM Cloud

-  In order to work, your Bluemix app will need some environment variables.
+  In order to work, your IBM Cloud app will need some environment variables.
   1. Go to https://bluemix.net and get to the Runtime part of the app freshly created.
 Click on Environment variables.

   ![Bluemix app image](readme_images/bluemix_app.png)